 If you’re an avid paddler, but want to experience the wild adventure of an African safari, this canoe trip is the answer to your prayers.

-There are plenty of lodges and traditional safaris available for visitors to enjoy this area.
+There are plenty of eco lodges and traditional safaris available for visitors to enjoy in this area.
 Some even offer native-powered dugout canoe rides through portions of the wetland.

 If you want to “kayak like Kurtz,” the Mekong River is your best bet for trying to channel your inner Marlon Brando.